 If you use thick music books, then a couple of book holders can be fitted.
 Older uprights usually have them, but modern ones and grands usually don’t.
 Most serious musicians require them.

-Bechstein upright Pianos
+Bechstein upright pianos

-Modern English and European upright pianos (prices 2012)
+Modern English and European upright pianos (2014)

 Kaps are well made pianos, often decorative Art Nouveau and Art Deco with strong rich tone.
 Can vary in quality.
 Other less common good makes include Blüthner (pre 1900 ones very common but are usually over-dampers), Steinway, Förster (old ones good), Bösendorfer (excellent but rare), Feurich, Gors & Kallman (varied), Grotrian Steinweg (excellent), Ibach (pre 1910 ones common but over-dampers), Schimmell, Sauter, Seiler and Zimmermann (not recommended until 1995 when merged with Bechstein).
 Modern Bechsteins, Steinways, etc are not listed above because they rarely appear on the second-hand market.

 Other common good makes of English and European pianos include Chappell, Fazer, Hopkinson, Kemble (varied), Rippen, Rogers and Broadwood (varied).
 Plesae see our Common makes page for more details.
 Upright pianos can be rented @ 3% of the purchase per month or 5% with option to purchase.
 Follow the link for our rentals page.
 For all new and used upright pianos for sale, see our stocklist.